How Food Flavors Affect Mood: Science, Tips & Best Flavours

 • Salty: Salty food flavours can help to improve our mood by increasing our blood pressure and heart rate.
 This can give us a feeling of energy and alertness.

 • Spicy: Spicy food flavours can help to boost our mood by increasing our endorphins, which are hormones that are associated with pleasure and pain relief.
+Explore Norex’s Chilly Flavour for a spicy kick.

 • Bitter: Bitter foods flavours can be associated with negative emotions, such as sadness and anger.
 This is because our brains associate bitter flavors with toxins.
-However, some bitter foods, such as dark chocolate, can also have mood-boosting effect
+However, some bitter foods, such as dark chocolate, can also have mood-boosting effect.

 The taste of certain foods can have a positive impact on our emotions and mood.
 For example, indulging in a delicious dessert or savoring a favorite meal can bring feelings of pleasure, comfort, and happiness.
 Sweet tastes, in particular, are often associated with positive emotions and can provide a temporary mood boost.